 Vegan Lentil Bolognese

-My vegan lentil bolognese recipe is oil free and makes a delicious whole food plant based (WFPB) meal.
+My vegan lentil bolognese recipe is oil free and totally delicious.
+It’s my favourite meal.

 When I make a lentil bolognese I use dried lentils.
 You can buy ready cooked lentils in tins or pouches, but dried lentils are so much cheaper.
 Unlike dried beans, lentils don’t need to be soaked before cooking, and they cook within half an hour or so.
 If, however, you are very short on time then leave out the extra water in step 3, and add ready cooked lentils just before serving.

 The recipe here is for a very basic vegan lentil bolognese.
 You can add plenty more vegetables to the dish if you like.
-Veggies such as butternut squash, courgette and pepper all work well and need to be added at the same time as the lentils.
-Greens such as spinach, kale or chard need to be added once the lentils are cooked: you only need to cook them for a few minutes to allow them to wilt.
+Veggies such as butternut squash, aubergine, courgette and pepper all work well, and need to be added at the same time as the dry lentils.
+Leafy greens, such as spinach, kale or chard, need to be added once the lentils are cooked.
+You only need to cook them for a few minutes to allow them to wilt.

 I’m personally not a massive fan of soya mince but my children like it.
-To make this bolognese more ‘meaty’ then you can add 1/2 cup of soya mince when the lentils are cooked.
+To make this bolognese more ‘meaty’ you can add some soya mince once the lentils are cooked.
 After adding the mince continue to cook for a few minutes to allow it to rehydrate and plump up.

-If you follow a low fat diet then this recipe is for you!
-However if you want to add some healthy fats to the meal then add chopped nuts, seeds or avocado.
-I like pasta bolognese topped with roasted pecans or raw walnuts are a good addition to the dish!
+If you want to add some healthy fats to the meal then include some chopped nuts, seeds or avocado.
+I like pasta bolognese topped with roasted pecans or raw walnuts.
 For details on how to roast nuts see here.

 Free from: nut